openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 Dealing with memory pressure on a node is differentiating the TP fom GA.

 * **Technology Preview** - `memory.high` is set on the `kubepods.slice`
-  in order to force the node to swap, once the memory is filling up.
+  in order to force the node to swap, once the `kubepods.slice` memory is filling up.
 Only once swap is full, the system will cross `memory.high` and trigger soft evictions.

   * Pro
     * Simple to achieve.